ntno/mkdocs-terminal/documentation/docs/tile-grid/grid.md

 :   Defaults to `false`.
 If `true`, tiles will be added to the final page above the main page content.
 If `false` (or unspecified), tiles will be added to the final page below the main content.

+`grid_id`

+:   ID to add to the grid's HTML for advanced styling.
+See [Extra CSS] for example.

+`grid_css`

+:   CSS class to add to the grid's HTML for advanced styling.
+See [Extra CSS] for example.

+[Extra CSS]: examples/override-styling.md#extra-css

 <br>

 ## Default Tile Placement